France Foodie Itinerary

 What to eat: Coq au vin.
-An internationally-celebrated dish, coq au vin has its roots right here in Burgundy.
-Slowly simmered chicken, vegetables, and red wine come together in an irresistable combination that you can't get enough of.
-If you like the sound of this, you'll also surely be impressed by bœuf bourguignon, which also benefits from a slow braising technique, but using beef and different vegetables instead.
+An internationally celebrated dish, coq au vin has its roots right here in Burgundy.
+Slowly simmered chicken, vegetables, and red wine come together in an irresistible combination that you can't get enough of.
+If you like the sound of this, you'll also surely be impressed by bœuf bourguignon, which also benefits from a slow braising technique but uses beef and different vegetables instead.

 Arguably one of the most foodie cities in all of France, Lyon is particularly famous for its bouchons, small, lively restaurants that serve hearty recipes once served to local silk workers.
 It's been the home to many famous chefs, and it's not hard to see why.